 What is Biddah?

-The literal definition of Biddah-Innovation according to Shariah would be “Doing action in matters of the deen (religion) that Allah has not prescribed”.
+According to Shariah, the literal definition of Biddah-Innovation would be “Doing action in matters of the deen (religion) that Allah has not prescribed.”

-It can also be taken as “Worshipping Allah in ways that are not those of the Prophet ﷺ or his rightly-guided successors after Him.
+It can also be taken as “Worshipping Allah in ways that are not those of Prophet Muhammad ﷺ or his rightly-guided successors after Him.

 Prophet Muhammad ﷺ said: Whoever innovates something in Islam that is not part of it, will have it rejected. – Sunan Ibn Majah 14